cjekel/tindetheus/README.rst

         tindetheus browse

-7. After browsing profiles you can train your personalized classifcation model at any time.
+7. After browsing profiles you can train your personalized classification model at any time.
 Just run

     .. code:: bash